 I’m thankful that over the years God has allowed me to share the gospel by singing in a quartet (Reunion) with my husband and good friends.
 I’m enjoying being a Gramma to 5 little cuties and pray that God will use me to influence their lives for Him.

 I have had the wonderful privilege of growing up at Trulls.
-I have learned of God’s love and also seen it in action, through a number of ways throughout my life so far.
+I have learned of God’s love and also seen it in action through a number of ways throughout my life so far.
 I’ve spent 4 summers working at Trulls as a Summer Student for Children’s and Youth Ministry.
-I am now serving as the Interim Administrative Assistant and am really enjoying this fantastic opportunity.
+I am now serving as the Online Media Coordinator and am really enjoying this fantastic opportunity.

 I graduated from the University of Ontario Institute of Technology in 2016 with my Bachelor of Science and my Bachelor of Education.
-I’m currently working for the Durham District School Board as an Elementary and Secondary Occasional Teacher.
+I’m currently working for the Durham District School Board as an Elementary Teacher.

 I enjoy everything baseball – playing, watching, working, etc. If I’m not at home or at one of my jobs, you can probably find me at a baseball diamond somewhere.